MyParcelCOM/docs/content/api/create-a-webhook/_index.md

 For more information about the possibilities with these triggers read the [hook trigger](/api/resources/hooks/triggers) page or go the the [using hooks](/api/using-hooks) page to get a guide on how to use the hooks in general.

-What is boils down to is when you create a hook and choose the [send-resource](/api/resources/hooks/action/#send-resource) action type you can choose a `url` where the data of the effected resource will be sent to.
+Furthermore, when you create a hook and choose the [send-resource](/api/resources/hooks/action/#send-resource) action type you can choose a `url` where the data of the effected resource will be sent to.

 #### Examples
 This example below will send the resource data of the newly created shipment with a POST request to your provided `url`.